 You should also inspect your stoma daily.
 It should look shiny, moist, and red.
 If you see any changes, tell your doctor.

-If your stool becomes too thick and movement through the catheter slows down or has problems, you may need to drink more water, juice, or other beverages that don’t have caffeine.
+If your stool becomes too thick and movement through the catheter slows down or has problems, you may need to drink more water, juice, or other beverages.
 Go for 10-12 glasses -- 8 ounces each -- per day.